Trace and Kunneth formulas for singularity categories and applications: Application to Bloch's conductor formula with unipotent monodromy

 \item When $S$ is equicharacteristic, Conjecture \ref{cb} has been proved recently in \cite{sait}, based on Beilinson's theory of singular support of $\ell$-adic sheaves.
 The special subcase of isolated singularities already appeared in \cite[Exp.
 XVI]{sga7}.

 \item When $X$ is semi-stable over $S$, i.e. the reduced special fiber $(X_s)_{red} \subset X$ is a normal crossing divisor, Conjecture \ref{cb} was proved in \cite{ks}.

 \end{enumerate}

-In view of the above list of results, one of the major open case is that of isolated singularities in \emph{mixed characteristic}, which is the conjecture appearing in Deligne's expos\'e \cite[Exp.
+In view of the above list of results, one of the major open cases is that of isolated singularities in \emph{mixed characteristic}, which is the conjecture appearing in Deligne's expos\'e \cite[Exp.
 XVI]{sga7}. \\

+It is classical and easy to see that Conjecture \ref{cb} can be reduced to the case where $S$ is excellent and strictly henselian (so that $k$ algebraically closed)\footnote{We first reduce to the complete dvr (hence henselian and excellent) case by proper base-change, and then we further reduce to the excellent, \emph{strictly} henselian case.}.
+We will thus assume from now on that \emph{$k$ is algebraically closed}. \\